kalqa/cinemafranchise/README.md

 2. Aggregates (MovieShow, Movie) identifier is [String] movieTitle so its easy to look for aggregate using only movie title which is given
 3. Decided to use Java instead of Kotlin due to smaller experience with DDD using Kotlin
 4. I leave space for handling exceptions in app by now throwing IllegalStateException -> I know better practice is to inform user why something didnt work.
-5. Also HTTP Statuses in REST controllers are not finished.
+5. Important: HTTP Statuses and in general Results from REST controllers are not implemented and would be implemented in the future.

 ## Core domain model